ghacupha/generator-jhipster-file-handling/README.md

 ## Configuration

-Once installed, there will be problems with jpa/entity scanning.
-This is because the database configuration is usually configured like so :
+Once installed, there will be issues with configuring the list-size parameters for the list partition algorithm used this is because the FileUploadsProperties may need to be added on the EnableConfigurationProperties declaration like so:

-    @Configuration
-    @EnableJpaRepositories("packageName.repository")
-    @EnableJpaAuditing(auditorAwareRef = "springSecurityAuditorAware")
-    @EnableTransactionManagement
-    @EnableElasticsearchRepositories("packageName.repository.search")
-    public class DatabaseConfiguration {

-        private final Logger log = LoggerFactory.getLogger(DatabaseConfiguration.class);
-    }

-But this rules out the currency-table entity which is created as example in the internal package.
-If you remove the repositories declaration, things will be fine.
-This will then look like :

-    @Configuration
-    @EnableJpaAuditing(auditorAwareRef = "springSecurityAuditorAware")
-    @EnableTransactionManagement
+            @SpringBootApplication
+            @EnableConfigurationProperties({LiquibaseProperties.class, ApplicationProperties.class, FileUploadsProperties.class})
-    public class DatabaseConfiguration {
+            public class MyJhipsterApp {

-        private final Logger log = LoggerFactory.getLogger(DatabaseConfiguration.class);
+                // Application startup logic ...
             }

 # Usage